jupita-io/ios/README.md

 ```
 let token:String = “your-token”;
-let touchpoint = Touchpoint(token, "2")
+let touchpoint = Jupita(token, "2")
 ```

 This is needed for building the `URLSession` request.
-Next the token and touchpointId needs to be set.
+Next the token and touchpointID needs to be set.
-The built touchpoint can now be used to call `dump` methods asynchronously.
+Jupita can now be used to call `dump` methods asynchronously.
 The definitions for the `dump` methods are as follows;

 ```
 public func dump(text: String, inputID: String, messageType: Int, isCall: Bool, completionHandler: @escaping(_ result: Result<Any,Error>) -> Void?)